I also do a bunch of other fun stuff, here are just a few examples…

 I formed a musical side project with two of my favorite and most talented friends.
 One is Cody Fitzgerald, founder of the indie-rock band Stolen Jars and a frequent collaborator of mine on my composing work for film and TV projects.
 The other is Dolapo Akinkugbe, a hip-hop artist who releases music under the name DAP The Contract.
 The three of us went to college together at Brown University, where we each gained followings on campus with our very different styles of music.
 We realized that although the music we created was so different on the surface, we actually had a lot of shared influences, not to mention a lot of respect and admiration for each other’s projects.
 So we got together during our senior year of college and set out to make some music that blended all three of our sounds (soul-pop, indie-rock, hip-hop).
 What emerged was Hi-Lo Jack (named after a card game we liked to play together during college) — a cinematic, nostalgic, energetic, electronic, experimental, joyful three-headed monster that I’m extremely proud of.

-So far, we’ve released just one EP entitled “Old New Clothes,” and played just a small handful of shows, but the sound we created has influenced all three of our individual projects, and it specifically acted as a major reference point for the soundtrack for Disney’s Noelle that Cody and I created.
-And we’ve got some more music on the way soon!
+Many years ago, we released an EP called “Old New Clothes,” and played just a small handful of shows, but the sound we created has influenced all three of our individual projects, and it specifically acted as a major reference point for the soundtrack for Disney’s Noelle that Cody and I created.

 musiclanguage2.png